Associate Professor, Faculty of Arts

 My expertise is in the musical and religious cultures of early medieval Europe, with special attention to Christian liturgical chant (including Gregorian Chant) and the forms of worship in which that chant was sung.
 I am fascinated above all by the men and women who created, memorised, disseminated and discussed music in the distant past, by the experiential dimensions of medieval worship (especially the Divine Office), and by the role of writing as both an enabler and an inhibitor of musical creativity in Western Music.

 I am pleased to receive enquiries at any time about MRes or PhD research opportunities in medieval music, liturgy, and manuscript culture, and histories of music and religion, including collaborative projects funded through the M4C doctoral training partnership.

 My non-academic CV includes Fellowship of the Royal College of Organists.
-I help look after the arrangements for the University's Barber Organ Scholarship, which is open to undergraduate and graduate students, and am pleased to receive enquiries about this too.
+I help look after the arrangements for the University's Barber Organ Scholarship, which is open to undergraduate and graduate students.

 As a teacher I cover the full gamut of pre-modern musics, from Antiquity to the Renaissance.
 I take particular pleasure in using early repertories and practices to challenge students' preconceptions… read more

 To date most of my publications have concerned the decades around the year 1000 CE, when Western Music was first flirting with the stave line, just as many other aspects of European culture were at… read more